gruntwork-io/docs/_docs-sources/pipelines/how-it-works/index.md

 ### Invoker Lambda

 The [Invoker Lambda](https://github.com/gruntwork-io/terraform-aws-ci/blob/main/modules/ecs-deploy-runner/main_lambda.tf)
-is a lambda function written in python that acts as the AWS entrypoint for your pipeline.
+is an AWS Lambda function written in python that acts as the AWS entrypoint for your pipeline.
 It has 3 primary roles:

 1. Serving as a gatekeeper for pipelines runs, determining if a particular command is allowed to be run, and if the arguments are valid